Border Patrol releases hundreds of migrants at a bus stop after San Diego runs out of aid money

 San Diego has emerged as one of the busiest corridors for illegal crossings, with an average of 800 arrests a day in January.
 Many are from West Africa and Asia, with a daily average of more than 100 from China in January.

 The Border Patrol told migrant aid groups to expect 350 street releases on Friday, said Pedro Rios, director of American Friends Service Committee's U.S.-Mexico border program.
-The Border Patrol had no immediate comment.
+The agency did not provide numbers when asked.